CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_installing_configuring_fireworks.md

 ## Configuring your MongoDB

-If you are an exising NERSC user and requested a MongoDB in the registration form for this workshop, please follow the instructions in the `mongodb_existing_nersc_users.pdf` PDF in this folder.
+If you are an existing NERSC user and requested a MongoDB in the registration form for this workshop, please follow the instructions in the `mongodb_existing_nersc_users.pdf` PDF in this folder.